-Paws-abilities Place, the permanent dog park, was opened in October 2011.
+Paws-abilities Place, the first 2 1/2 acre phase of the dog park, was opened in October 2011.
+An addition, which doubled the size of the dog park to 5 acres, was added in July 2017.
 It is also located at Badger Mountain Community Park.
-We continue to work with the city in regard to rules for the park, expansion, and more.
+We continue to work with the City of Richland to maintain and improve the park.

-My Name is Katie Hofer.
 I graduated from Dakota State University with a Bachelor’s degree in Elementary Education and am currently working on a Masters in Educational Technology.
 I am married and have two fur-babies.
-Artemis is my cat and Koga is my husky-mix.
+Artemis my cat and Koga my husky-mix.
 Koga loves the dog park, so we are there almost everyday!
 Since we were there so often, I decided I wanted to help out as much as possible!
 This led to me becoming a board member.
 Both of us have met so many great people/dogs at Paws-Abilities and we absolutely love the community we have found here!

 I graduated from Central Washington University with a degree in Accounting.
 My husband and I have lived in Richland since 2002, where I currently work as a Data Analyst.
 My husband and I are owned by one dog and one cat.